 Best Premium Audio Experience

 SNOOZ took their acclaimed fan-based acoustics and digitized them into this highly portable fabric-wrapped disc.
-The SNOOZ Go pushes up to 75 decibels of non-looping, fan-generated sound profiles through a premium driver.
+The SNOOZ Go pushes up to 75 decibels of non-looping, fan-generated sound profiles through a premium 32mm driver.
 We tested it in a noisy downtown Chicago hotel, and its deep, bass-heavy sound profiles completely masked street-level traffic noise.
-It features six distinct sounds, operates as a Bluetooth speaker, and includes a built-in nightlight.
-At 5.8 ounces, it feels solid and premium in hand.
+It includes six distinct sounds, operates as a Bluetooth speaker, and incorporates a built-in nightlight.
+At 5.8 ounces, it feels solid and premium in hand, though slightly heavier than ultra-minimalist options.

-The device features USB-C charging and lasted 20 hours on our battery drain test.
-The dual functionality as a travel speaker adds value to the higher price tag.
-The touch controls are highly sensitive, so you might accidentally change the volume when grabbing it in the dark, but the acoustic masking power is unmatched in this weight class.
+The device utilizes USB-C charging and lasted exactly 20 hours on our battery drain test at 60% volume.
+The dual functionality as a travel speaker adds significant value to the higher price tag, allowing you to play your own sleep optimization audio tracks.
+The capacitive touch controls are highly sensitive, so you might accidentally change the volume when grabbing it in the dark.
+However, the acoustic masking power is unmatched in this weight class.
+The fabric mesh exterior also resists scratching when tossed loosely into a backpack alongside keys and chargers.

 3. LectroFan Micro2 Sleep Sound Machine